devskale/chawan/AIR_MODE_IMPLEMENTATION_STATUS.md

 2. **No Special Protocols**: Doesn't require Sixel or Kitty support
 3. **Self-Contained**: Implemented entirely within Chawan without external dependencies
 4. **Configurable**: Can be enabled/disabled per user preference
+5. **Visually Appealing**: ASCII boxes maintain proper aspect ratios and are well-proportioned

 ## Conclusion

 We have successfully implemented the core infrastructure for the ASCII Image Rendering (AIR) mode in Chawan.
-The AIR codec is working correctly, Chawan properly recognizes the new image mode, and we've fixed the box alignment issue.
+The AIR codec is working correctly, Chawan properly recognizes the new image mode, we've fixed the box alignment issue, and we've implemented proper aspect ratio preservation for the ASCII boxes.
 The remaining work involves connecting this to the rendering pipeline so that images are actually displayed as ASCII art in the terminal.